CoHive-Software/docs/BOARD.md

-# This first iteration of The Board have been self-elected based on interest:
+# This first iteration of The Board have been elected based on interest:
 ### The Board will be maintained through an organization-wide democratic voting process

 ## Board Responsibilities